OsymandiasII/dotfiles/cocktails.md

 Shake all the ingredients with ice and serve over ice in a rocks glass.
 The Screaming Orgasm can also be served as a frozen drink.
 Blend the five ingredients with three-quarters cup of ice and serve in a large goblet.
+If there is no whipped cream, shake well.

 ## El Presidente